jlc0512/dsc-phase-3-project-v2-3/README.md

 ## Conclusion

+In conclusion, using our model will allow the Tanzanian Ministry of Water to optimize their resource allocation by sending maintenance teams to pumps that truly need repairs or are non-functional.
+In following our model, the Tanzanian Ministry of Water will be able to ensure that non-functional water pumps are out of service for minimal time, which will improve access to potable water for the people of Tanzania.
+Our model was able to predict the correct class on unseen data approximately 80% of the time.

 ## For More Information

 See the full analysis in the [Data Cleaning Notebook](notebooks/data_cleaning.ipynb) and the [Modeling Jupyter Notebook](notebooks/modeling_notebook.ipynb) or review [this presentation](xxx.pdf).